Electrocute4u/Tsumiki/README.md

 - Mention (@Username)

 **Planned Upgrades to the Mention System:**
+- Tag all Members of a Role Group, by searching for Role with: \
-- Role ID/Name (Example @RoleName or RoleName)
+Role ID/Name (Example @RoleName or RoleName)

-This will only be implemented on some Commands, most likely on Action Commands.
-- Mutual User Search (Example: Username#1234 or Username)
+- Seach for Users Globally in Guilds (With nickname, Username etc)
+- Search for Users Globally on Discord with their ID.

-Search for Users Across Servers and use them as Mentions.
+- Search for Users Across Servers and use them as Mentions.
 This will only be for Users who shares a Guild Tsumiki is in.

 ## Which Anime Character is Tsumiki based on?